hightechu/hightechu-summer2020/day2/README.md

 * Answering questions from previous day by the team
 * Introducing Arduino by Sargun - Digital I/O and Analog Input - presentation for 15 minutes & then activity - integrate learnings from day 1

+#### Industry Talk
+* Presentation by Mr.Charndeep Bhangoo, currently working in Calgary.
+A former student of ECE at UVic.

 #### weStar Collaboration Activity
 * By Andrew